jitterted/ensembler/project.md

 3. If they are **not** a ROLE_MEMBER, then redirect them to User "Home Page" (placeholder for now), otherwise continue...

-4. Display list of Huddles, each having REGISTER buttons (if capacity limit hasn't been reached)
+4. Display list of (optional: available) Huddles, each having REGISTER buttons

+    * (optional) if capacity limit hasn't been reached, otherwise we'll check later

 5. Member clicks on REGISTER button